reveurmichael/machine_learning/Readme.md

 Week 6:
 - Cloud deployment
-    - for the ML web app
+    - for the ML web app (Digit Recgonization)
+    - for the UFO prediction web app as well
     - as well as for GoHugo and reveal.js website.
 - GitHub WebHook (no tutorial from prof., things are to be done by students).